1024-mb/memory-game/README.md

 # Simon Says Game (Raspberry Pi - Explorer HAT)

-A fun Simon Says-style memory game built using Python and the [Explorer HAT](https://shop.pimoroni.com/products/explorer-hat) on a Raspberry Pi.
-The game lights up LEDs in a sequence, and the player must replicate the sequence by pressing the corresponding buttons.
-The sequence gets longer with each successful round.
+This is a fun memory game based on Simon Says.
+It’s built using Python and the [Explorer HAT](https://shop.pimoroni.com/products/explorer-hat) on a Raspberry Pi.
+The game lights up LEDs in a specific order, and the player must repeat the order by pressing the right buttons.
+The sequence becomes longer with each successful round.

 ## Features

-- The game flashes a sequence of lights.
+- The game shows a sequence of lights.
-- The player must replicate the light sequence by pressing the correct buttons.
+- The player must repeat the light sequence by pressing the right buttons.
-- The game increases in difficulty by adding an additional light in the sequence after each correct round.
+- The game becomes more challenging by adding an extra light in the sequence after each correct round.
-- The game has a time limit for input, and if the player doesn't respond in time, the game moves to the next round.
+- There is a time limit for input, and if the player doesn’t respond in time, the game moves to the next round.
-- The game continues until the user chooses to exit.
+- The game keeps going until the user decides to exit.

 ## Requirements